-Lastly, with the increasing digitization of the water sector, what do you see is the role of young professionals in this shift?
+Lastly, with the increasing digitisation of the water sector, what do you see is the role of young professionals in this shift?
 What advice do you have for rising water engineers such as myself to supplement our engineering skill sets to be best prepared to accelerate in the smart water sector?

 Obviously, there is huge role for the younger generation in carrying forward this transition to digital water systems.
 The aspect of data analytics isn’t a buzzword anymore – it is a natural progression of where technology is going, and we are going to need people in the workforce that understand the technology and can apply it.